 An atmosphere, frozen in time, among snow-covered peaks and quiet landscapes.
-A romantic castle on the moutain, where ancient myths and modern soap-operas take place.
-A boatman tells us the stories of the place, while paddling towards the enchanted islet in the middle of the lake.
+A romantic castle on the mountain, where ancient myths and modern soap-operas take place.
+A boatman tells us the stories of the place while paddling towards the enchanted islet in the middle of the lake.
 Bled is the perfect destination for green tourism, and according to Lonely Planet, it is in third place in the “locations to visit in 2018” list.
-We couldn’t not go and tell you the 9 best things not to miss of this Alpine Pearl.
+We couldn’t go and tell you the 9 best things not to miss this Alpine Pearl.

-In the past Bled has always been an inspiration for poets and men of Letters and today it is one the most beautiful destination that promote green tourism, and third location to visit in the world according to Lonely Planet!
+In the past, Bled has always been an inspiration for poets and men of Letters and today it is one the most beautiful destination that promotes green tourism, and the third location to visit in the world according to Lonely Planet!

-When we arrived in Bled, it was surrounded by autumn warm and bright colours, by the smell of Saint Martin’s Day’s wine, music and traditional songs.
+When we arrived in Bled, it was surrounded by autumn warm and bright colors, by the smell of Saint Martin’s Day’s wine, music, and traditional songs.
 We discovered Bled’s landscape and treasures together with the Alpine pearls’ friends and we were delightfully surprised.

 What were the most surprising things about Bled?
 There are at least 9 things which left us mesmerized, 9 good reasons to visit it, 9 reasons not to miss this wonderful Alpine Pearl, and here they are:

 1. Sailing on the lake aboard a “pletna”

 First of all, we get aboard a “pletna“, Bled’s traditional boat.
 The boatman tells us that the boat has German origins and it is famous for its shape, quite flat and not very deep, which ensures that it has a great balance on the water.
 We are actually 8 people on the boat, so when one moves a bit the whole boat starts to swing.
 Fortunately, the boatman knows exactly how to arrange our positions in order to distribute the weight.